MikeBeradino/Processing/README.md

 # Processing
-Here are a few sketches for processing.
+Here are a few sketches for the processing enviroment.